gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 **3. Aerodynamic Package**

-Leclerc managed to pull off one of the more daring strategies of the 2024 season and it begged the question: Why was his car able to minimize degredation, yet maintain comparable to McLaren?
+Leclerc managed to pull off one of the more daring strategies of the 2024 season and it begged the question: Why was his car able to minimize degredation, yet maintain comparable speed to McLaren?

 **NOTE:** *For all teams, the "ride height" is an implied change each race due to this being a part of the car setup not a physical upgrade.
 While the ride height does affect the aerodynamics, it is not implemented by physically altering the geometry or shape of the car's body.
 All quoted statements of the upgrades are from the F1 teams themselves.*